 Because of the expertise and technology required, this is impossible to copy.
 The markings are visible to the naked eye (known as a Level 1 security feature) and verified with a magnifying glass (known as a Level 2 security feature).

 Unique document design: It all adds up to something special

-The overall design philosophy for the new biometric passport and national ID card is based on years of experience of real documents, in the field.
+The overall design philosophy for the new biometric passport and national ID card is based on years of experience with real documents in the field.
 Significantly, it encompasses feedback from the professionals and citizens that use these credentials daily.

-Furthermore, this wealth of knowledge is combined with close cooperation and consultation with security experts and forensic laboratories, as well as the know-how of Thales' own dedicated team of engineers.
+Furthermore, this wealth of knowledge is combined with close cooperation and consultation with security experts and forensic laboratories and the know-how of Thales' dedicated team of engineers.